 Recently, great strides have been made in thermostat technology.
-Now, there are thermostats on the market that can be controlled remotely or thermostats with built in AI.
-Check out this article on some of the best smart thermostats on the market in 2021.
+Now, there are thermostats on the market that can be controlled remotely or thermostats with built-in AI.
+Check out this article on some of the best smart thermostats on the market.

 But if you don’t want to spend money on new windows, you can still improve your insulation by using weather-stripping and insulating materials (in particular, high-density or reflective insulation).
 Check out this article from energy.gov on the different types of insulating materials and their pros and cons.